 Next Generation Nigeria: Youth, Opportunity and Governance for the Future

-Samson Itodo, Head of Research, Policy and Advocacy, Youth Initiative for Advocacy, Growth and Advancement (YIAGA)
+Samson Itodo, Executive Director, Youth Initiative for Advocacy, Growth and Advancement (YIAGA)

 Economic stress and political uncertainty in Nigeria, together with multiple localised violent conflicts and the rise of divisive rhetoric, have reignited debate in the country on how power and resources are shared and managed across the federation of 36 states and the Federal Capital Territory of Abuja.